huntabyte/shadcn-svelte/apps/www/src/content/components/data-table.md

 ### Enable the `addSortBy` plugin

-Let's enable the `addSortBy` plugin and import the icon we'll use to indicate the sort option for the column.
+Let's enable the `addSortBy` plugin and import the `<ArrowUpDown />` icon which we'll use to indicate the sort option for the column.

 ```svelte showLineNumbers title="routes/payments/data-table.svelte" {8,10,34,41-45,50-54,70-74,82-86}
 <script lang="ts">